 Literature and Culture in Chinese

-Recent offerings include Contemporary Prose (essays), Contemporary Fiction, and Mass Media (TV and film).
+Recent offerings include Contemporary Short Stories, Contemporary Fiction, and Mass Media (TV and film) and Social Commentary.

 Literature and Culture in Translation

 Recent offerings include Chinese Popular Culture and Comparative Study of English and Chinese Short Stories.

 Courses in Writing Systems and Historical Linguistics are both taught in the department, and deal extensively with aspects of the Chinese language and its history.

 Majors and Concentrations